Inspector General of Royal Malaysia Police (IGP) Mohamad Fuzi Harun will be retiring on May 4 as he will turn 60.

 Looking at Fuzi Harun’s top issues, he made his farewell visit to Prime Minister Tun Dr Mahathir Mohamad.
 In return, Tun Mahathir thanked him for his service.

 However, it has been a rocky last month for the IGP.
 He was busy countering the people who made seditious remarks against royalty.
-He launched a probe against Facebook page called Sabah-Sarawak Merdeka for insulting the Yang di-Pertuan Agong.
+He launched a probe against the Facebook page called Sabah-Sarawak Merdeka for insulting the Yang di-Pertuan Agong.

 Besides that, human activist group Suhakam revealed their reports on missing persons, namely activist Amri Che Mat and pastor Raymond Koh.
 The reports claimed that Bukit Aman Special Branch was involved in their disappearance, which is led by the IGP.